TobyGoodwin/bfilter/Journal.rst

 codes, counts of terms, and counts of emails.
 (Yes, that means it will need to be rewritten every time we train a new message.)

+OK, that's up and running.

+Mainly fiddling at the moment.
+I simplified ``token.c`` right down, and removed the ``any isalpha`` test, as it seemed counterproductive (especially with the rather limited idea we have of what an alphabetic character is in the Unicode world).
+But I do want to reintroduce a test for ``all isdigit``, since there really is no point in scoring tokens like ``55`` and ``179``.

+However, I need to actually get the thing working again before I can do that...

 2015-10-27
 ==========